Corkbeg House: House

 The land where Corkbeg House was built originally belonged to the Condons.
 The remains of the castle they built in 1369 lie near the location of the house.
-The area of Corkbeg was tied very closely to the Fitzgeralds who been there since John FitzEdmond de Gerald purchased it from the William Condon in 1591.
+The area of Corkbeg was tied very closely to the Fitzgeralds who been there since John FitzEdmond de Gerald purchased it from William Condon in 1591.

 The original house on the site was built before 1786.
 Robert Uniacke Fitzgerald built a new mansion house to replace his older one in the 1820s.
 The house itself was a three-bay, two-storey square house with a ‘very impressive central top-lit staircase hall’.

 The Fitzgerald family sold it, after Robert Uniacke-Penrose-Fitzgerald died in 1919, though Lady Fitzgerald was still living in the house in 1921.
 It was turned into a fifty-roomed luxury hotel.
 The hotel was run by Major Patrick William Coghlan and Molly Colan.
 They sold the house and island in 1955.
 Molly died in the November 1957 Aquila Airways Solent crash in the Isle of Wight.

 The whole site was cleared to allow the building of an oil refinery at Whitegate.